 If you become a backpacker like most of us did, travel packing cubes are your friend.
 They want to bless you and make carrying what you need for the week an easy task.
 Also, I’d suggest a lock for your bag.
 Stores like TJ Maxx, Marshalls, and Amazon.com were places I tapped into for needed, affordable travel gear.
 NECK PILLOW.
 If the packing cubes are your friend, the neck pillow is manna from heaven.
 The sleeps (I know, I teach) I had on the planes were comparable to the sleep a newborn baby gets after momma feeds and rocks her.
 Remember: NECK PILLOW!

 Tip #3: Be YOU/ Open your mouth and speak

 Know: These people don’t know you.

 I ran out of f!%#s back in the spring of 2014 and I’ve successfully been unable to find one since.
 Going on a trip with 6 former strangers to stay with even more strangers at a hostel in an unfamiliar land was an awesome experience.
-Planet Fitness would be proud of the no judgment zone.
+Planet Fitness would be proud of the no judgment zone, here you can exercise and train without any issue and for even more improvement in your body, you can get the right supplements by Going Here.
 If there was judgment, refer back to the first sentence of tip #3.

 Seriously though, I hadn’t heard much about hostels except from horror movies.
 Hospedaje Dodero was clean and provided our basic needs: beds, shower, and an outdoor kitchen.
 Took my first outdoor shower there.
 Mommas around the world rejoiced when we came together to cook, cleanup after ourselves, and even hung freshly washed clothes on the line.
 Me folding the draws (I grew up in FL) of people I barely knew makes us family now.
 CMB… We all we got!